View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - HepA: Hepatitis A vaccine; given as two shots at least 6 months apart

 - HPV: Human papillomavirus vaccine, given in two shots over a 6- to 12-month period.
 It can be given as early as age 9.
 For teens and young adults ages 15–26, it is given in three shots over 6 months.
-It's recommended for both girls and boys to prevent genital warts and certain types of cancer.
+It's recommended for both girls and boys to prevent genital warts and some types of cancer.

 - Tdap: Tetanus, diphtheria, and pertussis booster.
 Also recommended during each pregnancy a woman has.